lewi0332/ML_DevOps_Deploying_A_ML_Model/model_card_template.md

 ## Intended Use

-The model is intended to be used to make either batch or individual predictions given the census features.
+The model is intended to be used to make either batch or individual predictions when passed the census features.

 ## Training Data